Anti-Trafficking in Persons

 Reporting requirements and procedures

-All CI Staff and CI Suppliers are required to report any trafficking-in-persons related activities or violations of this Policy to CI.
-Reports may be made on a confidential basis via CI's Ethics Hotline (web submission) or by calling +1 (866) 294-8674.
-Any CI Staff who receive such a report must immediately share all pertinent information with CI's General Counsel and Chief Compliance Officer.
-In addition, any CI Staff or CI Suppliers staff who believe that they or others have been subjected to Prohibited Activities may submit a report as outlined above or may contact the Global Human Trafficking Hotline at 1-844-888-FREE or via its email address at email@example.com.
+All CI Staff and Delivery Partners are required to report any trafficking in persons-related concerns, activities, or violations to CI.
+Individuals may report concerns on a confidential basis via CI's online Ethics Hotline or by calling +1 (866) 294-8674.
+All CI Staff who receive a report or hear a concern from another individual must immediately share all pertinent information with CI's General Counsel and Chief Compliance Officer.
+Project-level grievance mechanisms will be designed to be community friendly and any related reports immediately elevated to CI's Global Grievance Committee.
+In addition, any CI Staff or CI Delivery Partner staff who believe that they or others have been subjected to Prohibited Activities may submit a report as outlined above or may contact the Global Human Trafficking Hotline at 1-844-888-FREE or via its email address at email@example.com.
 CI will promptly and thoroughly investigate all complaints in accordance with established investigation procedures.
 Every effort will be made to protect the privacy of all complainants, reporters, and subjects of a complaint.
 Delivery Partners shall cooperate and ensure the cooperation of persons and entities (under their control) with CI and CI-designated parties in any child abuse-related investigation.
 Retaliation against any individual who submits a report in good faith is strictly prohibited in accordance with CI's Conflict Resolution and Formal Complaints Policy.

 Conservation International maintains a written anti-trafficking compliance plan for U.S. Government (sub-)contracts and (sub-)awards with an estimated value in excess of $500,000 that are for supplies to be acquired or services to be performed outside of the United States (jointly "Covered Agreements").
 Sub-contractors and sub-awardees of Covered Agreements will be required to implement and submit a copy of their compliance plan to prevent the Prohibited Activities.

 - Commercial Sex Act: Any sex act on account of which anything of value is given to or received by any person

-|Forced Labor||Knowingly providing or obtaining the labor or services of a person by express or implied threats of serious harm to, or physical restraint against, that person, their family member or another person
+- Forced Labor: Knowingly providing or obtaining the labor or services of a person by express or implied threats of serious harm to, or physical restraint against, that person, their family member, or another person

-- Trafficking in Persons: Recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude or the removal of organs.
+- Trafficking in Persons: Recruitment, transportation, transfer, harboring, or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude, or the removal of organs.